SvenBroeckling/phasesix-rulebook/published/introduction_en.md

 Weapons are designed to be upgradeable in Phase Six.
 There is a list of weapon modifications, which of course make sense primarily for modern weapons.
 Different ammunition is also represented as a weapon modification.
 For example, the horror expansion comes with silver ammunition, which works well against werewolves.
 Due to the modular structure, this can be used both in the Middle Ages for bows and in the modern era for an assault rifle.

-You can find more information about the combat rules and weapon modifications in the chapter "Combat".
+You can find more information about the combat rules and weapon modifications in the chapter [[chapter-combat|Combat]].

 #### Epochs and extensions